yisiox/tp/docs/UserGuide.md

    After typing the command, simply press `Enter` to find the contact in AssetBook.

 4. **View the Results**:
-   The application will display John Doe in the search results, along with the total count of entries matching 'John' found in the system.
+   The application will display John Doe in the contacts list, along with the total number of entries matching 'John' found.
 <p align="center">
    <img src="images/tutorial-find-2.png" style="width: 90%;">
 </p>